-- The premier of a short play, Inside her Head, inspired by Philippa Pearce’s short story, from the award-winning playwright and friend of the author, Nick Warburton.
+- Inside her Head, the premier of a short play inspired by Philippa Pearce’s short story, from the award-winning playwright and friend of the author, Nick Warburton.

 Geraldine McCaughrean is the author of more than 170 books for all ages from toddlers to adults, and published in over 50 countries.
 Perhaps best known for her official sequel, Peter Pan in Scarlet, she has won numerous awards, including three Whitbread/Costa Children’s Book Awards and the Carnegie Medal in 1989 and 2018.

 Nick Warburton is an acclaimed playwright and screenwriter who has won the BBC/Radio Times Drama Award, the Sandford St Martin Award and the Tinniswood Award.
-His work for radio includes A Play for the Heart, commemorating the 400th anniversary of Shakespeare’s death, and an adaptation of The Canterbury Tales for the cast of The Archers.
+His work for radio includes A Play for the Heart, commemorating the 400th anniversary of Shakespeare’s death, and adaptations of The Canterbury Tales and The Mysteries for the cast of The Archers.